 Which Is The Right One For You?

-Whether you are a holidaymaker heading off for a much-needed break or an expat moving abroad longer term for work or personal reasons, you need to make preparations for how you will be looked after if you require medical attention.
+Whether you are a holidaymaker heading off for a much-needed break that you’ve saved for, or an expat moving abroad longer term for work or personal reasons, you need to make preparations for how you will be looked after if you require medical attention.

 The difference between international health insurance and travel insurance is a source of confusion for many.
 Although both are intended for people spending time abroad, the level of cover and intended purpose of each plan is significantly different.
 Not understanding the difference may leave you in a difficult situation overseas.